-b) For those entities reporting on the governmental accounting model, observe whether the minutes referenced or included monthly budget-to-actual comparisons on the General Fund and major special revenue funds, as well as monthly financial statements (or budget-to-actual comparisons, if budgeted) for major proprietary funds.

-Performance: Inspected meeting minutes and the included budget-to-actual comparisons for the General Fund presented to the District's board.
+ii.
+For those entities reporting on the governmental accounting model, observe whether the minutes referenced or included monthly budget-to-actual comparisons on the General Fund.
+Performance: Inspected meeting minutes to determine if minutes included references to budget-to-actual comparisons for the General Fund.